 How should you pay yourself?

-- What is a realistic wage (not too low, not too high)
+- What do you think a reasonable wage would be? (not too low, not too high)

 Three pieces of bad advice for startups that you should avoid.

-While the vast majority of this advice is well-meaning – and not all advice fits all startups — we talked to three startup founders about advice they’d received that turned out to be complete tosh.
+While the vast majority of this advice is well-intentioned – and not all advice is appropriate for all startups — we spoke with three startup founders about advice that proved to be total nonsense.

 1. On paying for advice

-“Not with cash, not with equity.
-At [that] early stage, you need to have the best understanding of the problem that you’re solving, and the customers that you’re targeting.
+“Not with cash, and certainly not with equity.”
+You need to have the best grasp of the problem you’re solving and the customers you’re targeting at [that] early stage.

-Lloyd also said founders would be well advised to ignore commonly held wisdom that you should always go back to existing funders before going out for a second round of funding.
+Lloyd also advised founders to disregard conventional thinking that says you should always go back to existing funders before seeking further money.

 2. On how much cash you need to get started

-Co-founder of social enterprise YGap, Elliot Costello, said the main bit of bad advice he’d been given (aside from being told that his crazy ideas wouldn’t work) was that a startup needed plenty of capital to grow a business.
+Elliot Costello, co-founder of social enterprise YGap, said the most common piece of poor advice he’d received (apart from being told that his wild ideas wouldn’t work) was that a startup needed a lot of money to expand.

-“What I see is ‘you need money, you need money, you need money,” he said.
+He explained, “What I perceive is ‘you need money, you need money, you need money.'”

-The downside of having access to capital (and it’s not a bad problem to have) means that t means startups are robbed of the crazy thinking sometimes borne of necessity.
+The disadvantage of having access to finance (although that’s not a bad problem to have) is that it deprives businesses of the irrational thinking that can arise out of necessity.

-“There have been plenty of companies who have made a go of it without a lot of cash in the bank because it allows innovation and creativity,” said Costello.
+“There have been a number of firms that have made it without having a lot of money in the bank because it allows for invention and creativity,” Costello said.

-“I see a lot of advice around which says that you need a lot of working capital to be successful, but having access to cash can sometimes stifle innovation because you have that fall-back.
+“I’ve seen a lot of advise that says you need a lot of operating capital to be successful, but having cash on hand may often impede innovation because you have that safety nett.”

-“I’ve never seen a non-profit with too much money, and I think if we did have cash we’d probably do it totally differently.”
+“I’ve never seen a non-profit with too much money, and I believe we would do things differently if we did.”

 3. On pitching (too) early and (too) often

-Meanwhile, co-founder of Law Squared, Demetrio Zema, said startups were often advised to pitch early in their lives.
+Meanwhile, Demetrio Zema, a co-founder of Law Squared, claimed that entrepreneurs are frequently advised to pitch early in their life.

-“We tend to see ‘pitch for investment early’, which I don’t think is a good idea,” he said.
+“We see a lot of ‘pitch for investment early,’ which I think is a bad idea,” he remarked.

-He said part of the desire to bag backers as quickly as possible was a desire to go to market as quickly as they could – something Zema also said was bad advice.
+He claimed that part of the motivation to secure funders as rapidly as possible stemmed from a desire to get to market as soon as possible, which Zema agreed was bad advice.

-“There’s this thing about wanting to go to market quickly, so you can either succeed or fail quickly – but I’m not a huge believer in failing fast,” said Zema.
+“There’s this idea about trying to get to market rapidly so you can either succeed or fail quickly – but I’m not a big believer in failing quickly,” Zema explained.

-“I think when you’re playing with somebody else’s cash particularly, you shouldn’t just go to market or chase further investment as quickly as you can.
+“I believe that when you’re playing with other people’s money, you shouldn’t immediately run to the market or chase more investment as rapidly as possible.”

 Five tips for developing a business idea into a real venture